Dial 9-1-1 from any campus phone or cell phone to connect directly to the campus police.

 - Zinfandel Village: Grass playing field next to the Children's School.

-During Univeristy business hours residents can obtain information and status updates about a power outage at the Residential Life Office located in Verdot Village, at Police Services, or at Housing Services located in Zinfandel Village.
-RLCs and CSAs can also be contacted.
+During Univeristy business hours residents can obtain information and status updates about a power outage at the Residential Life Office located in Zinfandel Village, at Police Services, or at Housing Services located in Student Center.
+ACs and CSAs can also be contacted.
 For operating medical equipment that requires power, please contact Police Services.

 In case of a fire, activate the fire alarm by pulling the lever on the alarm box nearest your room.
 The fire alarm is a building alarm only, so be sure to call Police Service to report the fire as well.
 For more information about fire statistics and fire equipment in the Residential Community, you can visit our Fire Safety Report.